mkrzywonski/clock/README.md

   - The clock will display "FAIL" if the SSID and password were not vailid.
 Try again.

 **Note:**
 Not all typable characters can be unambiguously displayed on a 14 segment LED display.
 While accepting characters in the password entry routine, all four digits of the display will be used to identify the exact character being entered.
-The first three leftmost digits are used to indicate upper/lower case, symobols, etc. The rightmost digit will attemot to display the actual character.
+The first three leftmost digits are used to indicate upper/lower case, symobols, etc. The rightmost digit will attempt to display the actual character.

 For example, 1, l, i, !, |, ;, and : are all displayed the same on the 14-segment display.
 While entering the Wi-Fi password, '1' will be shown as "N  1" to indicate that it is a (N)umeral 1. 'l' will be displayed as "↓L l" indicating that it is a lower case L. 'i' will be displayed as "↓I i". '!' will be displayed as "↑1 !", indicating the symbol typed by pressing Shift-1 on a keyboard.
 And '|' will be displayed as "PIP|" indicating a pipe character.
 Colon and semicolon are displayed as "COL:" and "SCL;" respectively.
 All these characters look similar on a single 14-segment display digit.
 Use the 3 leftmost digits to tell these characters apart.